Satnampanth: Identity

 The Satnamis regarded themselves as distinct from Hinduism.
 They also shed their caste identity as Chamars.
 Thus, they identified solely as Satnamis.
+Most of the Satnamis come from Scheduled Caste backgrounds.

 Worship

 In venerating Satnam, Satnamis chant Satnam three times.
 Apart from Satnam, worship is also offered to Ramachandra and Hanuman [whom Satnamis refer to as Mahabir.]
 In fact, incense is burnt to Hanuman.
 Satnamis celebrate Dussehra and many also take a pilgrimage to Bhandar for the festivity.